Do you need to know how to wash a windbreaker? Don’t worry! I’ve broken it down into a handy list of steps below:

 According to Eazihome Laundry, any detergents containing bleach, whitener, stain removers, or enzymes are not suitable for your windbreaker.
 Windbreakers and other waterproof or water-resistant items are often coated in chemicals that can react with specific components in detergents.

-You should also never use dryer sheets or fabric softener on your windbreaker.
-Windbreakers can’t be dry cleaned, either!
+You should also never use dryer sheets or fabric softeners on your windbreaker.
+Windbreakers can’t be dry-cleaned, either!

 Which detergents are best for my windbreaker?

 Non-chlorinated detergents are best to use, as these won’t break down any chemical coating that may have been used on your windbreaker.

 Related: Check out my Homemade Cleaning Solution: SAVE LOTS OF MONEY!